SAP-samples/cloud-cap-samples-java/README.md

 - Run `cf deploy mta_archives/bookshop-mt_1.0.0.mtar`
 - Go to another subaccount in your global account, under subscriptions and subscribe to the application you deployed.
 - Run `cf map-route bookshop-mt-app <YOUR DOMAIN> --hostname <SUBSCRIBER TENANT>-<ORG>-<SPACE>-bookshop-mt-app` or create and bind the route manually.

+> [!NOTE]
+> Please note that the route length is limited to 63 characters and can easily be exceeded.
+So keeping the app name and sub-account subdomain as short as possible will help you stay within length.

 Before you can access the UI using the (tenant-specific) URL to the bookshop(-mt)-app application, make sure to [Setup Authorizations in SAP Business Technology Platform](#setup-authorizations-in-sap-business-technology-platform).